-- Retro Cassette Tape Earrings from Cafe Press (under $25): These oval-shaped earrings dangle from your ears.
+- Retro Cassette Tape Earrings from CutieJewelry at Amazon (under $10): These replica earrings dangle from your ears.
 Don't be surprised if some people don't even recognize them for what they are since cassette tapes are such a thing of the past.

 Forget Floaty or Delicate Styles